kevinmatthes/validate-boolean/README.md

 ## Description

-This GitHub Action will check whether the given input, `check`, equals either the string `'true'` or the string `'false'`.
+This GitHub Action will check whether the given input, `check`, equals either `'true'` or `'false'`.
 It is recommended to execute this Action on a Linux runner.
 This Action requires a Bash shell environment.
 There are no outputs.

 To apply this Action, just add the following line to the step section of a GitHub Action workflow job.